Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Electronic and magnetic properties of (L a N i O ) /(L a A l O ) (001) superlattices

-At $\delta$ = 0.25, the two O vacancies can in principle occupy any arbitrary positions in the SL.
-To ascertain the energetically favorable positions for the oxygen di-vacancies in the SL, we relaxed only the internal coordinates to obtain the total energies by placing the two O$_{\mathrm{V}}$ at all possible locations, while keeping the volume fixed to the optimized pristine SL, obtained at $a_{\mathrm{STO}}$.
-From the relative total energies in Fig.~\ref{Fig2} (b), we conclude that in the most favourable configuration the two oxygen vacancies are located on the diagonal along [110] direction in the NiO$_2$ plane.
-With 1/2 electron per Ni site, 3 out of 4 released electrons localize at Ni4, Ni7 and Ni8, respectively, resulting in the highest spin-magnetic moments ($\geq$ 1.5~$\mu_\text{B}$).
-The fourth electron occupies the spin-down $d_{x^2-y^2}$ orbital at the square-planar NiO$_2$ site, having quenched spin magnetic moment of -0.05$\mu_\text{B}$, and a band gap opening from the crystal field splitting between the $e_g$ states, shown in the OP-DOS (see Fig. S3 of the supplement~\cite{Appendix2020}).
-For clarity, the electron localization sites with respect to the oxygen defect sites are marked with green-colored lines (see Fig.~\ref{Fig2} (b)).
-Further, similar to $\delta$ = 0.125, the interplay of strain and confinement leads to a FIM-CD phase, with four negative Ni spin moment sites, shown in the spin density plot in Fig.~\ref{Fig2} (b).
-Again this results in an enhanced bandwidth of the conduction band, albeit opening a larger global band gap of 0.58 eV compared to $\delta$ = 0.125, due to higher degree of CD in the LaNiO$_{3}$ sublattice.
-Notably, the insulating FIM-CD phase, obtained in (LaNiO$_{2.75}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL is distinctly different from the zig-zag type AFM order with narrow band gap in LaNiO$_{2.75}$ bulk (DFT + $U$)~\cite{Shin2022}.
-Finally, all other possible initial magnetic orders resulted in random FIM orders, albeit less stable.
+To determine the energetically favorable positions for the oxygen di-vacancies at $\delta$ = 0.25 in the SLs, we placed the two V$_{\mathrm{O}}$ at all possible sites and relaxed the internal coordinates, while keeping the volume fixed to the optimized pristine SL, obtained at $a_{\mathrm{STO}}$ and $a_{\mathrm{LSAO}}$, respectively.
+The relative total energies w.r.t. the most favorable configuration are displayed in Fig.~\ref{Fig4} (b) for $a_{\mathrm{STO}}$ (see Fig. S10 (a) of the supplemental material~\cite{Appendix2020} for $a_{\mathrm{LSAO}}$), we conclude that in the most favourable configuration the two oxygen vacancies are located along the [110] direction ($\approx$ 4.1~{\AA} at $a_{\mathrm{STO}}$ and $\approx$ 3.88~{\AA} at $a_{\mathrm{LSAO}}$) in the NiO$_2$ plane.
+With on average 1/2 electron per Ni site, 3 out of 4 released electrons localize at Ni3, Ni6 and Ni7 sites, respectively, resulting in spin moments exceeding 1.5~$\mu_\text{B}$, irrespective of strain.
+The fourth electron occupies the spin-down $d_{3z^2-r^2}$ orbital at the square-planar NiO$_2$ site, leading to a quenched spin magnetic moment of -0.05$\mu_\text{B}$, and a band gap opening due to the crystal field splitting between the $e_g$ states, shown in the orbital-projected DOS (see Fig. S10 (b) for $a_{\mathrm{STO}}$ and Fig. S10 (c) for $a_{\mathrm{LSAO}}$ of the supplemental material~\cite{Appendix2020}).
+Similar to $\delta$ = 0.125, the localization of electrons released by oxygen defects in the NiO$_2$ plane leads to a FIM-CD phase, with three sites with negative Ni spin moment (Ni2, Ni4, and Ni6), as shown in the spin density plot in Fig.~\ref{Fig4} (b) for $a_{\mathrm{STO}}$ (see Fig. S10 (a) of the supplemental material~\cite{Appendix2020} for $a_{\mathrm{LSAO}}$).
+This leads to an opening of a band gap of 0.6 eV at $a_{\mathrm{STO}}$ and 0.32 eV at $a_{\mathrm{LSAO}}$.
+Notably, the insulating FIM-CD phase, obtained in (LaNiO$_{2.75}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL is distinct from the zig-zag type AFM order with narrow band gap in LaNiO$_{2.75}$ bulk (DFT + $U$)~\cite{Shin2022}.
+Finally, all other possible initial configurations resulted in ferrimagnetic order, albeit less stable, at both tensile and compressive strains, respectively.